TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

 WebUI.click(findTestObject('Page_CURA Healthcare Service/button_Login'))
 ```

-Click _‘Run’_ to see how it works
+Click **Run** to see how it works.

-The Katalon Studio beginning steps seem relatively self-explanatory.
-However, you might wonder where the “ChromeDriver” is, what the “click” and “findTestObject” methods are, or how to use the “Page_CURA Healthcare Service/a_Make Appointment” argument.
+Katalon Studio's beginning steps are relatively self-explanatory; however, you may be questioning where “ChromeDriver” is located, what are “click” and “findTestObject” methods, or how to use the “Page_CURA Healthcare Service/a_Make Appointment” argument.
 Let’s go through them together.

-Browser drivers such as ChromeDriver—in Katalon Studio—are abstracted away from the code and set up at the execution time to make code inherently cross-browser-able.
+In Katalon Studio, Browser drivers such as ChromeDriver are abstracted away from the code and set up at the execution time to make the code cross-browser enabled.

 “Click” and “setText” are Katalon Studio’s [open-source built-in keywords](https://github.com/katalon-studio/katalon-studio-testing-framework) that wrap and enhance the limited set of Selenium keywords.
 You can also define your own set of [custom keywords](https://docs.katalon.com/katalon-studio/tutorials/create_custom_keyword.html) or import the shared custom keywords made by other Katalon Studio users.

-“Page_CURA Healthcare Service/a_Make Appointment” is a [test object](https://docs.katalon.com/katalon-studio/docs/manage-test-object.html) in Katalon Studio which is designed to follow the Page Object Model pattern.
+“Page_CURA Healthcare Service/a_Make Appointment” is a [test object](https://docs.katalon.com/katalon-studio/docs/manage-test-object.html) in Katalon Studio designed to follow the Page Object Model pattern.
 It helps centralize the application elements for easier scripting and maintenance.
-On top of that, Katalon Studio has recently developed ‘auto-healing’— a feature that makes test objects sustainable, despite the continuous changing nature of the AUT.
+Additionally, Katalon Studio has recently developed ‘auto-healing’ (a feature that makes test objects sustainable, despite the continuously changing nature of the AUT).

 Ultimately, the above script and objects can be quickly generated by the [‘Recording’](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) and [‘Spying’](https://docs.katalon.com/katalon-studio/docs/spy-web-utility.html) features.

-You can also use Katalon Studio to perform both manual testing.
+You can also use Katalon Studio to perform manual testing.
 The tool uniquely provides a dual-script interface for both manual and automated tests:

  ![](../../images/katalon-studio/tutorials/introduction-to-web-testing/1.png)

-To put into practice, here's how a team of testers and developers can apply these steps to a complete workflow: The automation experts prepare all the scripting work such as custom keywords, [test listeners](https://docs.katalon.com/katalon-studio/docs/test-listeners-test-hooks.html), [calling test cases](https://docs.katalon.com/katalon-studio/docs/call-test-case.html#call-test-case-in-manual-view), etc. Then, the manual QAs—who are not familiar with scripting—can utilize all of the prepared materials to build test cases.
-Eventually, the manual QAs can gradually learn how to script and become automation scripters.
+To put into practice, here's how a team of testers and developers can apply these steps to a complete workflow:

+The automation experts prepare all the scripting work such as custom keywords, [test listeners](https://docs.katalon.com/katalon-studio/docs/test-listeners-test-hooks.html), [calling test cases](https://docs.katalon.com/katalon-studio/docs/call-test-case.html#call-test-case-in-manual-view), etc. Then the manual QAs,  unfamiliar with scripting, can utilize all the prepared materials to build test cases.
+Eventually, the manual QAs gradually learn how to script and become automation scripters.

-**Step 3: Verification in the test case**
+**Step 3: Test Case Verification**

-Next, let’s add verification script to the test case to know whether the login process is successful or not.
+Let’s add verification script to the test case to know whether the login process is successful or not.

-From the first test case, we have known the basic of how Katalon Studio script works.
-Now let’s move further to create a more realistic test case with the “Make Appointment” header verification.
+We have known how to use the basics of Katalon Studio scripts from the first test case.
+Now, let’s move further to create a more realistic test case with the **“Make Appointment”** header verification.

 Katalon Studio provides a rich set of verification keywords to easily deal with that requirement.
 Once again, this kind of script can be done in both Manual or Script mode.